Headshot of Pablo Macias Lopez, a Yale Wright Lab undergrad working with Reina Maruyama, surrounded by cosmic filaments.

 Biographical Sketch

-Originally from North Las Vegas, he is a rising senior at Yale College double majoring in Physics and Film and Media Studies.
+Pablo Macias Lopez, originally from North Las Vegas, NV, is a rising senior at Yale double majoring in Physics and Film and Media Studies.

 Education: